saideepikathota-star/FOOD-ORDER-PREDICTION/README.md

 Food vendors and delivery platforms often struggle with:
 - Predicting customer demand accurately
 - Identifying top items during peak hours
-- Making quick, data-driven decisions
+- Making quick, data-driven decisions and accurate prediction

 NextBite addresses this by using **machine learning** to rank food items and present actionable predictions through an interactive web interface.